 Pupils in receipt of Pupil Premium funding have their attainment monitored every half term to ensure they are making sufficient progress and that the interventions delivered by the teachers and teaching assistants are resulting in accelerated progress.

-All infant children now receive Universal Infant Free School Meals but if think your child may be eligible for Pupil Premium funding because of your family’s income level please contact the school office, (in confidence), to discuss registering and follow the instruction below.
-The Pupil Premium funding that will be used to support them achieving their full potential.
+All infant children now receive Universal Infant Free School Meals but if think your child may be eligible for Pupil Premium Funding because of your family’s income level please register following the instructions below.
+The Pupil Premium Funding will be used to support them achieving their full potential.

 You can register for Pupil Premium Funding by following the instructions:-